Hiring in Mexico

 Health and Safety in the Workplace

-All employers are obliged to prevent work-related stress by constantly evaluating the organizational environment and applying any necessary control measures.
+As per the provisions of the FLL, employers must establish work environments in accordance with the principles of worker safety and health.
+All employers have an obligation to prevent work-related stress by constantly evaluating the organizational environment and applying any necessary control measures.

-- use of false documentation to gain employment;
+- use of false documentation to gain employment

-- dishonest or violent behavior against the employer or the employer’s family;
+- dishonest or violent behavior against the employer or the employer’s family

-- dishonest or violent behavior against co-workers that disrupts work discipline;
+- dishonest or violent behavior against co-workers that disrupts work discipline

-- acts of harassment or sexual harassment directed toward any person in the workplace;
+- acts of harassment or sexual harassment directed toward any person in the workplace

-- sabotage of the workplace;
+- sabotage of the workplace

-- carelessness that threatens the safety of the workplace and of other workers;
+- carelessness that threatens the safety of the workplace and of other workers

-- immoral acts in the workplace;
+- immoral acts in the workplace

-- disclosure of trade secrets;
+- disclosure of trade secrets

-- more than three unexcused absences in a 30-day period;
+- more than three unexcused absences in a 30-day period

-- failure to adopt preventive measures or to follow procedures to avoid accidents or illnesses;
+- failure to adopt preventive measures or to follow procedures to avoid accidents or illnesses

-- reporting to work under the influence of alcohol or narcotic drugs;
+- reporting to work under the influence of alcohol or narcotic drugs